bytenft/bytenft-payment-gateway/README.md

 ## Support

-For any issues or enhancement requests with this plugin, please contact the DFin support team.
+For any issues or enhancement requests with this plugin, please contact the ByteNFT support team.
 Ensure you provide your plugin, WooCommerce, and WordPress version where applicable to expedite troubleshooting.

 ## Getting Started

-1. Obtain your API keys from your DFin dashboard in your Developer Settings - API Keys.
+1. Obtain your API keys from your ByteNFT dashboard in your Developer Settings - API Keys.
 2. Follow the plugin installation instructions below.
 3. You are ready to take payments in your WooCommerce store!